AgainPsychoX/Stellaris-Save-API/README.md

 + `pack`/`unpack` - packing/unpacking the save files.
 + `precursors` - generating in-game map of precursors systems (see source or use `debugtoolip` to inspect "colors").
 + `report` - reporting some stuff about countries (WIP).
++ `combat:fleets` - Prepares combat testing map by fighting with each other all fleets templates defined in fleet manager.
+Game console commands like `research_all_technologies 1 0` or `research_technology tech_strike_craft_2` could be useful to give technologies to setup fleets.